 You and your family are encouraged to take part in this report, as it is the perfect time to ask questions about your care.

 Although medications are often used to treat pain, there are many alternative measures you can use to try to help with pain control.
 Please ask your nurse for more information on these options.

 RRT Rapid Respond Team

 At time of admission to the unit, your nurse should have introduced you to an emergency response system called Rapid Response.
-Patients or family members can dial 381-1053 at Singing River Hospital 381-0514 at Ocean Springs Hospital to bring a team of medical professionals to the patient’s bedside for immediate medical assistance.
+Patients or family members can dial 381-1053 at Pascagoula Hospital 381-0514 at Ocean Springs Hospital to bring a team of medical professionals to the patient’s bedside for immediate medical assistance.

 Your health and well being are of utmost importance to us.
 We take many steps to safeguard you and your family members, and you play an essential role in helping us make sure that all safety procedures are followed.
 An important part of keeping you safe is by stopping the spread of infection.

 The best way to prevent infection is by washing hands.
 There are sinks with soap dispensers, as well as hand sanitizer stations throughout the hospital.
 Your care team must wash or sanitize their hands before or immediately after entering your room.
 We encourage you and your family to wash your hands as well, especially before eating or after using the restroom.

 Cleanliness is very important to us, and our Environmental Service Team will clean your room once a day.
 Linens are changed every day, or more often, if needed.

 We understand that good food can make all the difference in your recovery, and that’s why we have implemented a program called MyDining here at Singing River Health System.
 MyDining offers a wide variety of food choices, and getting your delicious meal is as simple as placing your order over the phone with one of our nutritionists between the hours of 7am and 7pm.
 You can find a complete menu of MyDining options in your welcome packet.